vic-ma/howtodismantle.github.io/_posts/2024-12-03-How-to-use-RFC_READ_TEXT-to-handle-SAP-production-order-operation-texts-with-Peakboard.md

 ![image](/assets/2024-12-03/040.png)

 We are only interested in the operation that the user provided in the text field.
-So, we use a data flow to filter the operation list for the operation the user wants.
+So, we use a dataflow to filter the operation list for the operation the user wants.

 ![image](/assets/2024-12-03/050.png)

 We now have access to all the structured operation's fields, including the short description text and the work center.
 But how do we download the long text for the operation?
-The magic happens in the refreshed script of the data flow.
-The refreshed script will execute each time the data flow refreshes.
+The magic happens in the refreshed script of the dataflow.
+The refreshed script will execute each time the dataflow refreshes.

 ## `RFC_READ_TEXT`